Images of Sea Bright …

 Zobel’s Boat Works after a major fire, Sept.
 1956.
 Harry Zobel started his master boat building and sales business on Ocean Avenue in 1931; he sold the Shrewsbury River boatyard in 1954.

-WW I Nears — Lindley M. Garrison was a former US Secretary of War (1912-16) who pushed for better national security and preparation prior to WW I. He also had a Sea Bright summer home.
+US Cabinet Secretary — Lindley M. Garrison was a US Secretary of War (1912-16) who pushed for better national security preparation prior to WW I and for racial integration in the military.
+He died at his Sea Bright summer home.
 Long Branch Daily Record, October 1932.

 A Century Ago — Here’s the 1923 Sea Bright Municipal Budget ($26,760), Long Branch Daily Record, January 1923.
 For 2023 the borough budget has reached nearly $7.4 million.